ForgeTheory/InterCraftLauncher/test/README.md

 The results will be displayed at the end of the tests.

 ## Create a Test
+This is a quick guide to writing a test.
 Tests are located in `test/tests`.
-Create your new test file in this directory, and add a require statement for your test file to the list of tests in `test/tests.js`
+Create your new test file in this directory and add a require statement for your test file to the list of tests in `test/tests.js`

 Here is an example test file to get started.
 This will test the `find_java` utility.
 ```javascript